 The Group and the Company manage their capital structure and make adjustments to it, in light of changes in economic conditions and specific risks of their activity.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the year 2021 and 2020.
+No changes were made in the objectives, policies or processes during the year 2022 and 2021.

 The Company is obliged to keep its equity ratio at not less than 50 % of its share capital, as imposed by the Law on Companies of Republic of Lithuania.
-As at 31 December 2021 and 2020 all the Group consolidated subsidiaries comply with above mentioned requirement.
+As at 31 December 2022 and 2021 all the Group consolidated subsidiaries comply with above mentioned requirement.
 Pursuant to the Law on State Funded Pensions of Republic of Latvia the authorised share capital of an investment management entity must be not less than EUR 2,000,000, if it managed pension funds of total assets more than 100 million, but up to EUR 200 million, and must be not less than EUR 3,000,000, if it managed pension funds of total assets more than EUR 200 million.
-As of 31 December 2021 and 2020 IPAS INVL Asset Management complied with this requirement.
+As of 31 December 2022 and 2021 IPAS INVL Asset Management complied with this requirement.

-The Company's consolidated subsidiaries UAB INVL Asset Management and UAB FMĮ INVL Finasta are managing their capital and all relevant risks in accordance with requirements set by the Bank of Lithuania.
+The Company's consolidated subsidiaries UAB INVL Asset Management and UAB FMĮ INVL Financial Advisors are managing their capital and all relevant risks in accordance with requirements set by the Bank of Lithuania.
 The Company's consolidated subsidiary IPAS INVL Asset Management is managing their capital and all relevant risks in accordance with requirements set by the Financial and Capital Market Commission of Latvia.
 Internally there was approved a common risk level - to which extent the minimal capital adequacy requirement would not be violated and there would not be a real threat of its violation.
 UAB INVL Asset Management ensure that the capital adequacy ratio which is calculated dividing the entity's own funds by the required amount of capital according to the Bank of Lithuania requirements would be at least 1.0.
-Following the EU Regulation 2019/2033 on Prudential Requirements of Investment Firms which came into force in 2021, UAB FMĮ INVL Finasta ensures that the capital adequacy ratio which is calculated dividing the total risk exposure amount according to the Bank of Lithuania requirements by the total risk exposure amount according to previous regulations was at least 8%).
+Following the EU Regulation 2019/2033 on Prudential Requirements of Investment Firms which came into force in 2021, UAB FMĮ INVL Financial Advisors ensures that the capital adequacy ratio which is calculated dividing the entity's own funds by the total risk exposure amount according to the Bank of Lithuania requirements would be at least 1.0.
+Following the EU Regulation 2019/2033 on Prudential Requirements of Investment Firms which came into force in 2021, UAB FMĮ INVL Financial Advisors ensures that the capital adequacy ratio which is calculated dividing the entity's own funds by the total risk exposure amount according to the Bank of Lithuania requirements would be at least 100%.
 IPAS INVL Asset Management own funds may never be lower than the higher of: 1) the sum total of the minimum initial capital and additional total own funds or 2) 25 per cent of the sum total amount of the fixed costs or fixed overheads of the previous full reporting year.
-As at 31 December 2021 and 2020 the above mentioned consolidated subsidiaries complied with these requirements.
+As at 31 December 2022 and 2021 the above mentioned consolidated subsidiaries complied with these requirements.

-24. Commitments and contingencies
+25. Commitments and contingencies